Extend Your End Date

 - Non-degree graduate students

-Submit your extension application for F-1 Extension Request or J-1 Extension Request online form.
+Submit your extension application using one of these online forms: F-1 Extension Request or J-1 Extension Request.
 Talk with one of our advisors to make sure your extension is processed in time.
-The advisor will create your new form in five business days after we receive the approval of your academic advisor and/or the Grad School or school representative.
+The advisor will create your new form in five business days after we receive the approval of your academic advisor and/or the Graduate School or your school representative.

 Will I need to update my I-9?